Quality Wooden Gates Built exactly to your requirements

 Fitting the gate hinges

-Once the hinges are fixed to the gate/s then you can move on to positioning them within your opening and getting them hung.
+Once the hinges are fixed to the gates, then you can move on to positioning them within your opening and hanging them.

 This is easy enough, but we’ve a video how to also with top tips.